openhoangnc/box-browser/Contributing.md

 You can also check out the developer's profile [here](https://github.com/scoute-dich).

-***Thank you for your interest in contributing to FOSS Browser.
+***Thank you for your interest in contributing to BOX Browser.
 I appreciate all the help with finding and fixing bugs, making performance improvements, and other tasks.
 Every contribution is helpful and I thank you for your effort.***